zephyrtronium/ikitai/internal/unsafewx/README.md

 succeeds, you can call `Func` to obtain a function value.
-It is your responsibility to ensure that the function address you provide points directly to the beginning of a procedure that is fully ABI-compatible with the desired function type, and that the block is not `Close`d while the returned function is executing.
+It is your responsibility to ensure that the function address you provide points directly to the beginning of a procedure that is fully ABI-compatible with the desired function type, and that the block is not `Close`d while its code is being executed.

 Blocks are not synchronized.
 Calling any of their methods from multiple goroutines requires explicit synchronization mechanisms.
 The exception to this